 Ride through forested wilderness along the Umpqua River.

 Cycle north beside Crater Lake one last time and descend into the Umpqua National Forest.
 Pedal amidst evergreens following the Umpqua River along to Roseburg.
 Stay the night at our riverfront hotel in Roseburg, enjoying the views from the hot tub or your room.

 Head north to Cottage Grove for a relaxed ride around the "Covered Bridge Capital of Oregon.”
 You'll see four of these beauties today: Dorena Bridge, overlooking the Dorena Lake reservoir; the Currin Bridge, a 60-foot span over the Row River that is only open to cyclists and pedestrians.
 Climb up to the Stewart Bridge, overlooking Mosby Creek - and for the finale, check out the Layng Mosby Creek Bridge, Lane County's oldest.
-Stop for celebratory photos at each before shuttling back to Portland.
+Stop for celebratory photos at each before shuttling back to Eugene.

 As an optional extra, a person traveling solo on any inn-to-inn trip may reserve a room for his or her exclusive use.
 This will guarantee you a private room and private bath every night.
 Unlike other tour companies, if you're willing to share a room, there is no extra charge for coming solo, no matter when you sign up for the tour - even if you wind up with a private room by default.